 The Justice of Alimony Payments

-I answered a question on the justice of alimony payments on 26 May 2013.
-You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.
+I answered a question on the justice of alimony payments on Philosophy in Action Radio on 26 May 2013.
+You can listen to or download the podcast segment below – or check out the whole episode.

 Should alimony payments upon divorce be abolished?
 Traditionally, a man was obliged to financially support his ex-wife upon divorce.
 Recent reforms have decreased the amount and duration of alimony in some states, as well as made it gender neutral (in theory).
 But are such payments ever justifiable?
 If so, under what conditions?